hieuvp/learning-kubernetes/08-rbac-authorization/README.md

 #####################################################################
 # Developer
-# 1. Create an RSA private key if it does not exist
+# 1. Create an RSA Private Key if it does not exist
-# 2. Create a CSR (Certificate Signing Request) from the private key
+# 2. Create a CSR (Certificate Signing Request) from the Private Key
-# 3. Send the CSR to the Administrator
+# 3. Send the newly created CSR to the Administrator
 #####################################################################

 # RSA is popular format use to create asymmetric key pairs those named public and private key